CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Single node job with multiple threads
 We can use the `Base.Threads` library for multithreading in Julia.
 We don't need to include libraries in `Base` to `Project.toml`.
-We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable or use the `--threads` option.
-Julia's thread count should equal to the value of `--cpus-per-task` which sets the amount of CPU cores on Slurm.
-We can access the value using the `SLURM_CPUS_PER_TASK` enviroment variable.

 `puhti.sh`